Please see funding criteria before applying for a grant.

 GENERAL FUND PROGRAM

-The Appalachian Community Fund (ACF) makes grants on a yearly basis from the General Fund Program which is supported by a combination of unrestricted funds and monies from the Alexander Fund of the New York Community Trust.
-ACF’s General Fund is an annual board-directed program focusing on organizing for social change and is monies organizations may use for general support as well as for programs and projects…Read More
+The Appalachian Community Fund (ACF) makes grants on a yearly basis from the General Fund Program which is supported by unrestricted funds.
+ACF’s General Fund is an annual board-directed program focusing on organizing for social change.
+Organizations may use these monies for general support as well as for programs and projects…Read More

+All funds granted for 2019-20.
+Please check site frequently for update.
 The Technical Assistance Program is designed to help build strong organizations.
 These are small grants for specific technical assistance needs identified by the organization.
 By helping staff , board, and members hone their skills, ACF believes an organization’s work will be more stronger and more effective.
 Grants are designed to build organizational capacity and to help train board and/or staff in organization building skills.

 POWER AND POWERLESSNESS FUND

-This fund was created as a modest way to attempt to thank these communities and organizations for all of the lessons they taught, the hospitality they gave, and the courage which they exhibit in challenging the issues of power and powerlessness in the region…Read More
+This fund was created as a modest way to attempt to thank these communities and organizations for all the lessons they taught, the hospitality they gave, and the courage which they exhibited in challenging the issues of power and powerlessness in the region…Read More

-For assistance and further information on any of these programs, please contact ACF at 865-523-5783 email@example.com.
+For assistance and further information on any of these programs, please contact ACF at 865-523-5783 or firstname.lastname@example.org.